mnz1988/stable-diffusion-guide/README.md

 1. Enter [this page](https://colab.research.google.com/drive/1wEa-tS10h4LlDykd87TF5zzpXIIQoCmq).

-2. Near the top, click **Copy to Drive**.
+1. Near the top, click **Copy to Drive**.
 Wait for the new window to open and close the old one.
+This is now your personalized collab which will save your settings, and you should open it from your Google Drive from now on.
+Check the original for updates as frequently as you like.

-3. Turn on the following options under **Configurations**: `output_to_drive, configs_in_drive, no_custom_theme`.
+1. Turn on the following options under **Configurations**: `output_to_drive, configs_in_drive, no_custom_theme`.
 Then, turn on the following options under **Models, etc**: `anything_vae`, `wd_vae`, `sd_vae`.

+1. If you're already familiar with Stable Diffusion, you may paste links to your desired resources in the `custom_urls` text box.
+We will add some links later in this guide.
+Links must be **direct downloads** to each file (ideally from civitai or huggingface), and must be separated by commas.

-    * You can save the file now if you want, and whenever you add something later.
+1. You can save the file now if you want, and whenever you change something in this page later.

-7. Press the play button to the left, anywhere in the first section of the page labeled **Start 🚀**.
-Wait a few minutes for it to finish, while a few progress messages appear.
-Then, a public gradio link will be created, which you can open in a new tab to start using Stable Diffusion. **Keep both of these tabs open!**
+1. Press the play button to the left, anywhere in the first section of the page labeled **Start 🚀**.
+Wait a few minutes for it to finish, while a few progress messages appear near the bottom.
+Then, a **public link** will be created, which you can open in a new tab to start using Stable Diffusion. **Keep the collab tab open!** (It may be difficult to keep both tabs open on mobile)

-8. You can now make some decent anime images thanks to the default **Anything 4.5** model.
-But we can do better, as well as things other than anime.
+1. You can now make some decent anime images thanks to the default **Anything 4.5** model.
+But we can go further.
 Also, what are all of these options?
 [Scroll down ▼](#start) to get started.

 &nbsp;